Spectrologer/Chress/docs/ADDING_CONTENT.md

-# Adding New Content to Chress
+# Adding New Content to Chesse

 This guide explains how to add new items, NPCs, enemies, and zones to the game using the unified ContentRegistry system.